canincarlos/LastCatStanding/README.md

 The project was incredibly enjoyable.
 My thought was that the exam focused on two objectives: demonstrate a working knowledge of HTML, CSS, and JavaScript, while demonstrating the ability to communicate one's work and decision paths.

-Feeling confident that I could construct the basic project, I attempted to take an additional step of using the project to do a shallow comparison of two CSS frameworks; hopefully to add further utility to the the project.
+Feeling confident that I could construct the basic project, I attempted to take an additional step of using the project to do a shallow comparison of two CSS frameworks; hopefully to add further utility to the solution.

 An added bonus was being able to see the application without any design CSS; and from this barebones structure being able to build the same application with varying frameworks; and eventually into a Vue app.